zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

     * `X-Certificate-Public`

-        The public part of client certificate base64 encoded
+        The public part of the client certificate base64 encoded

     * `X-Certificate-DistinguishedName`

-        The distinguished name from client certificate
+        The distinguished name the from client certificate

     * `X-Certificate-CommonName`